Align & Refine Vinyasa

 Slow Flow Yoga

 The slow flow yoga class is the perfect end to your hectic week.
 The time spent moving is guided with modifications and the there is room to explore the depth of sensations within each posture.
 Playful and fun, lighthearted and grounding, slow flow is a Hatha-based class with Kripalu influence and a vinyasa flare.
 The Sun Salutation is a staple but it's slowed way down for ease and awareness to flourish.
 Brighten and illuminate through this practice and glow your way into the weekend!
+All levels welcome.

 Ah, the vinyasa flow.
 A beautiful foundation for any yoga practice.
 In this class, you will be led through a sequence of postures that will integrate your own breath with your body's movement.
 It's stimulating and grounding; energizing and balancing; top-of-the-mountain and deep-in-the-riverbed; it's simply you being you.
 The slightly warmer class safely offers the body a chance to establish a bit more flexibility and cardiovascular endurance.
 Class includes linking breath to movement while focusing on strength and flexibility.
 This class is for yogis with all levels of experience without limitations or injuries.
 Modifications, adjustments and assists will be offered during class.
 It is requested that you have have some knowledge of poses and have taken a yoga class recently.
 No matter where you may be in your practice, you will have the chance to build on it.
+All levels welcome.